 The distribution is relatively wide and bell shaped, which isn’t surprising considering the random nature of the input.
 The overall response time is rather good, an average of 876 cycles and the fastest response time at 154 cycles.
 Most importantly, however, is the worst case, which is far to the right at 1778 cycles and very infrequent, happening once in 2 million iterations.
 It’s this worst case that we are trying to improve.

 The main TLB of a Cortex-A9 consists of 64 to 512 2-way set associative entries plus an additional four fully associative and lockable entries.
+Those lockable entries can be filled and then locked in software in order to prevent them from being replaced automatically.
 The goal, is to lock those four entries to cover everything in the critical path of an interrupt processing.
 This includes the ISR itself, the kernel or bare metal interrupt handling functions and data as well as any data and peripherals accessed by the ISR.

 For this demonstration, the translation table is using 1 MiB sections, as such the four entries can hold four 1 MiB regions of the full address space.
 Since this is a small bare-metal application all the code and data, and the accessed peripherals, can be locked in the four available entries.
 Not forgetting, of course, the private peripheral region where the GIC and global timer are located.